「Remember 3.11」Bus tour in Iwate

 Voices of the participants

+- When I saw the local people waving at the train from outside, I felt that the Sanriku Railway had a special presence in the region.
 I had mixed feelings about the fact that although the new breakwater after the earthquake was high, it made it difficult to see the beautiful scenery.
 I have not felt like this until actually visiting the site.
 (30s/Worker)

-・After actually walking along the evacuation route, I was impressed by the efforts of the elementary and junior high school teachers and students to maintain their ability to live, and how well the locals communicated with each other.
+- After actually walking along the evacuation route, I was impressed by the efforts of the elementary and junior high school teachers and students to maintain their ability to live, and how well the locals communicated with each other.
 (60s/Worker)

-・In front of the towering breakwater and crumbling remains of the disaster, I once again felt that the great earthquake 12 years ago had actually happened.
+- In front of the towering breakwater and crumbling remains of the disaster, I once again felt that the great earthquake 12 years ago had actually happened.
 While listening to the stories of the local people at that time, it was impressive that they all sent me a message saying, "Please take this incident as a lesson to protect your loved ones."
 I also want to pass on what I saw and heard on the tour to protect myself and my loved ones.
 (30s/Worker)

 Message from the planning staff

-Message from the planning staff (Tsumura Natsuki / Study Tour Desk)
+(Tsumura Natsuki / Study Tour Desk)

 ★Why did you decide to organize this tour?